ConditionToken

 counter += 1

-By default, if the passed function raises an exception, it will be silently suppressed.
+By default, if the passed function raises an exception, the exception will be silently suppressed.
 However, you can make the raised exceptions explicit by setting the suppress_exceptions parameter to False:

 def function(): raise ValueError